pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 + Reporting applications of named functions or constructors to support inspection of runtime traces.
 + Detecting and reporting cases of infinite recursion with stack traces showing declaration names.

+#### Using the Interpreter to Diagnose Optimizer Defects

+The Elm syntax interpreter is particularly useful for diagnosing defects introduced by the optimization pipeline.
+When the PineVM detects an error (such as infinite recursion), it can only report opaque expression hashes (e.g., `3e207948`) because Pine expressions carry no source-level names.
+In contrast, the syntax interpreter raises `ElmInterpretationError` with a named Elm call stack including rendered argument values.

+For example, when a specialization bug corrupted `loopUntilHelp__specialized__2` by passing a function closure where a `PState` record was expected, the PineVM reported only "Detected infinite recursion.
+Cycle length: 1 invocation.
+Cycle expressions: [0] 3e207948."
+The syntax interpreter pinpointed the defect as `Cannot bind named pattern 'PState' to value of type ElmValue+ElmFunction` with a call stack showing the exact function (`Elm.Parser.Tokens.loopUntilHelp__specialized__2`) and the offending arguments (`True (Parser <fn>) <fn> "hello world" <fn> <fn>`).

+The per-sub-stage snapshots in `CompilationPipelineStageResults.OptimizationIterations` enable bisection: interpret each sub-stage (`AfterSpecialization`, `AfterHigherOrderInlining`, `AfterSizeBasedInlining`) to identify which transform introduced the defect.
+This technique was used to fix the bug documented in `explore/internal-analysis/2026-04-25-max-optimization-rounds-2-string-literal-infinite-recursion.md`; see also `OptimizationRoundTwoInfiniteRecursionRegressionTests` in the test suite for a worked example.

 ## Future Exploration

 ### Future Exploration - Monomorphizing Extensible Records